odzhan/kit/titan/README.md

 Cobalt is largely single threaded on its own, but Titan forces it to be entirely single threaded.
 Unfortunately, this breaks some of the internal functionality such as Powershell-based commands at the cost of operational security.
 Largely, this should not break a majority of the functionality you're using, but will break some.

+### Redirect To System Calls

+Some functions that involve remote process interaction are redirected to System Calls using a mapping of KnownDLLs for x86/x64/WOW64.
+It avoids some detections that SentinelOne/CrowdStrike implement with their inline hooks.

 ## Setup